This post was created in collaboration with Panasonic.

 As some of you will know, I’ve been undergoing a bit of a journey with my hair over the last few months.
 It all came about at the end of the summer, when I decided I’d had enough of fighting against my naturally curly hair and started searching out ways to go back to my roots.
-Since starting the curly girl method (which you can watch over on my Instagram stories if you like), I’ve waded through a lot of information about what curly hair actually needs.
-It’s an ongoing process, but there are few things I’ve discovered along the way which I’m going to share with you here, in case you’re considering your hair options.
+Since starting the curly girl method, I’ve waded through a lot of information about what curly hair actually needs.
+It’s an ongoing process, but there are a few things I’ve discovered along the way which I’m going to share with you here, in case you’re considering your hair options.

 The key to curly hair care, and in winter especially, is moisture.
 Time to take that deep conditioning stuff seriously if you want your hair to stop snapping off and start coiling back into its true pattern!

-Co-washing (which essentially means using a light, cleansing conditioner to wash with as opposed to a shampoo) remains a staple of your winter hair care routine.
-You might want to experiment with a thicker formula of co-wash, or stick with a firm favourite, but either way, do not be tempted to shampoo more frequently.
-Moisturised hair is key, and shampoo will dry your curls out even more.
+Co-washing will need to remain a staple of your winter hair care routine.
+You might want to experiment with a thicker formula of co-wash or stick with a firm favourite.
+Either way, do not be tempted to shampoo your hair more frequently.
+Moisturised hair is key, especially in the winter, and shampoo will dry your curls out even more.

 Deep conditioners work best when applied to damp hair in the presence of steam.
 You can actually buy a thermal sleeping cap that retains the heat from your scalp as the conditioner soaks into your hair, which I’d recommend looking into.
 Just don’t sleep with it on – you don’t want to end up with a nasty fungal infection on your scalp.

 These are just a few winter hair care tips for curly girls – keep an eye out for an updated product list for keeping those curls under control this winter too!
 Have you got any tips you’d like to share?
-Drop them below in the comments or you can connect with me over on Twitter or Facebook too.
+Drop them below in the comments.